 Alternatively to direct measurement, PM magnetization state can be estimated.
 Global [13]-[18] and local [18]-[26] demagnetization detection/estimation methods have been already proposed.
-Global demagnetization estimation can be performed using BEMF [13]-[14], signal injection [15]-[17] and Hall-effect sensor [18] based methods.
+Global demagnetization estimation can be performed using BEMF [13]-[14], signal injection [15]-[17] and hall-effect sensor [18] based methods.
 BEMF and signal injection methods estimate the magnetization state from stator terminal variables; BEMF requires the machine to be rotating, estimation at low speed or standstill not being possible.
 On the other hand, signal injection methods place concerns because of the potential adverse effects (additional noise, vibration and losses) due to the injected signal.
-Local demagnetization estimation methods include stator current analysis [19]-[20], zero-sequence voltage [21], BEMF [22], vibration analysis [23]-[24], change in the shaft trajectory [25], signal injection [26] and Hall-effect sensors [18], [31].
+Local demagnetization estimation methods include stator current analysis [19]-[20], zero-sequence voltage [21], BEMF [22], vibration analysis [23]-[24], change in the shaft trajectory [25], signal injection [26] and hall-effect sensors [18].
 Stator current analysis, zero-sequence voltage, BEMF, vibration analysis and changes in the shaft trajectory methods require the machine to be rotating; signal injection methods require the machine to be at standstill, with the disadvantage of requiring the injection of an additional signal; as for the global demagnetization case.

-Demagnetization detection using Hall-effect sensors was proposed in [18].
+Demagnetization detection using hall-effect sensors was proposed in [18].
 Hall-effect sensors already present in many PMSM drives for magnet polarity and initial position detection [27]-[29] can be used for indirect measurement of the PM flux, enabling detection of partial and global magnetization at any speed and without interfering with the normal operation of the machine.
 The implementation proposed in [18] was based on the analysis of the magnetic flux density complex vector.
 A conclusion of that work was that measuring the flux in the radial direction is preferred over measurements in the tangential or axial directions in terms of reliability/sensitivity requirements.
-In addition, the method was demonstrated to be sensitive to several implementation issues, being the most relevant: offsets in the sensors, unbalances in sensors' gains, manufacturing tolerances, stator current effects and magnets' temperature.
+In addition, the method was demonstrated to be sensitive to several implementation issues, offsets in the sensors, unbalances in sensors' gains, manufacturing tolerances, stator current effects and magnets' temperature being the most relevant.

-1 This work was supported in part by the Research, Technological Development and Innovation of the Spanish Ministry Economy and Competitiveness, under grant MINECO-17-ENE2016-80047-R, by the Economic Development Agency of the Principality of Asturias (IDEPA) & ThyssenKrupp under grant SV-PA-17-RIS3-2 and by the Government of Asturias under project IDI/2018/000188 and FEDER funds.
+1 This work was supported in part by the Research, Technological Development and Innovation of the Spanish Ministry Economy and Competitiveness, under grant MINECO-17-ENE2016-80047-R and by the Economic Development Agency of the Principality of Asturias (IDEPA) & ThyssenKrupp under grant SV-PA-17-RIS3-2.

-This paper proposes the use of the zero-sequence component of the magnetic flux density for demagnetization detection.
+This paper proposes the use of the zero-sequence a) component of the magnetic flux density for demagnetization detection.
 It will be shown that the use of the zero-sequence component significantly reduces the sensitivity to several implementation issues, including sensors location, DC offsets and gain variations of the sensors, PMs' temperature or stator current injection.
-Potential uses of the proposed technique include machine condition monitoring, development of torque ripple compensation techniques or improving existing torque ripple minimization techniques, e.g. [33]-[36].